 Bees, Wasps, and Hornets: this trio of flying insects can be some of the most troubling creatures to have flying around your home — or even sometimes inside of it.
 But with all of these insects flying around, sometimes it can be hard to tell the difference between the three, and even harder to know which you need to worry about and which is usually pretty much harmless.
-Over here at City Wide Exterminating, our experts have some of the answers; let’s break down how bees, wasps and hornets are different from one another — and a little bit on how they’re the same.
+Over here at City Wide Exterminating, our experts have some of the answers; let’s break down how bees, wasps, and hornets are different from one another — and a little bit on how they’re the same.

 In the United States alone, there are over 4,000 species of bee (AKA as Anthophila); that giant number makes it a little bit difficult to boil down the behavior of bees into universal categories.
-Luckily there are a few things that can be said about bees that is applicable across the board, and that more importantly sets them distinctly apart from wasps and hornets.
+Luckily there are a few things that can be said about bees that are applicable across the board, and that more importantly sets them distinctly apart from wasps and hornets.

 Common Types of Bees